The Beau Brummels (film): Reception

 Shaw and Lee had performed this same act in vaudeville as early as 1922.
 By 1928 they had perfected both the routine and the timing, resulting in a faultless, one-take performance for the camera.
 Shaw and Lee do their act in a single, continuous eight-minute medium shot, except for a long shot at the very beginning and very end.
 Film Daily noted the team's trademark corny jokes and crazy dancing: "They get away with it because they know how to put it over [with] snap and perfect delivery."

 Recognition

 The Vitaphone Project helped develop funding for a restoration of The Beau Brummels by the UCLA Film and Television Archive.
 The restoration, combining the surviving mute picture element and the original soundtrack recording, premiered theatrically in 2007 and was released on DVD that same year, introducing Shaw and Lee to modern audiences.
-The film and the team caught on quickly among vintage-film buffs, and in 2016 the film was selected for inclusion in the National Film Registry as "culturally, historically, or aesthetically significant."
+The film and the team caught on quickly among vintage-film buffs, and in 2016, the film was selected for preservation in the National Film Registry by the Library of Congress, deemed "culturally, historically, or aesthetically significant."

 The Beau Brummels was included with other Vitaphone shorts as part of the 2007 DVD and the 2013 blu-ray releases of The Jazz Singer.
 A restored print of The Beau Brummels was screened at the Turner Classic Movies Classic Film Festival in 2016.